JamesSkemp/words/content/post/goodbye-blogengine-net.md

 +++
 title = "Goodbye BlogEngine.NET"
-summary = "It's been a good 6 years of using BlogEngine.NET, but it was time to move on." draft = false comments = true date = "2013-09-22T14:04:41-05:00"
+description = "It's been a good 6 years of using BlogEngine.NET, but it was time to move on." draft = false comments = true date = "2013-09-22T14:04:41-05:00"